wirequery/wirequery/README.md

          --verbose
     ```

 3. Navigate to `localhost:8090` and log in with `admin` / `Administrator`.
-Start using WireQuery by creating an application
+Start using WireQuery by creating an
+   application
-   and connecting with WireQuery using one of the SDKs.
+   and connecting to WireQuery using one of the SDKs below.

+If you wish to install WireQuery on a server, please follow the [Server Installation] instructions(
+wirequery.io/docs/introduction/server-installation).

 ## SDKs